MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 This is an indicative preview.
 Content rendered can be different in the actual device or screen.

 > [!NOTE]
-> If you add anchor links to a knowledge article in the Content field, you won't be able to test the links in the Designer or the Preview mode as the anchor links don't work in these modes.
+> If you add anchor links to a knowledge article in the **Content** field, you can’t test them because they don’t work in the **Designer** or **Preview** mode.
 The anchor links work only when you open the article in knowledge search and on portals.

 ## Add a file attachment to a knowledge article